edwelker/website/content/posts/weekend.md

 tag: []
 post_format: []
 ---
-Leaving in about an hour to drive up to the summer house in New York.Â Yes, I know it's fall, and it will be cold (40's) but I have to shut off the fridge.Â Really.Â Anyway, I hope that I can relax a tiny bit for the time I am there.
+Leaving in about an hour to drive up to the summer house in New York.
+Yes, I know it's fall, and it will be cold (40's) but I have to shut off the fridge.
+Really.
+Anyway, I hope that I can relax a tiny bit for the time I am there.

 C ya maryland!